jamesheald/COIN/README.md

 - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
 To compile the necessary mex files, run make.m.
 - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.

-Add each package to the MATLAB search path using
+Add each package to the MATLAB search path:
 ```
 addpath(genpath('directory'))
 ```
-where 'directory' is the full path to the root folder of the package.
+Here 'directory' is the full path to the root folder of the package.

 ## The model